alexisbellido/salt-django-stack/README.rst

 Keepalived should run before haproxy to bind ip addresses.

-Glusterfs (zinibu.glusterfs and zinibu.glusterfs.client) should have run before Django runs collectstatic in zinibu.django.
+GlusterFS client is required collectstatic in zinibu.django.
 This is another example, more complete, /etc/salt/top.sls, with the correct execution order:

 base:
   'django5':